 Herland Forest is unique in that it is a non-profit cemetery that’s operated by an intentional community.
 This is more like a family-owned funeral establishment that is open to adopting people who are passionate about the work, and eager to find an opportunity where they can give their best without always having to worry about the money.
 If you weren’t born into a death care family, this is a chance to join one.

 If you’re looking for the usual sort of commercial internship that involves embalming and up-selling caskets, this isn’t it.
 But if you’re looking for a chance to explore a radical alternative that helps the earth, doesn’t impoverish grieving families, and provides grounded support for you, then this could be the opportunity you’re looking for.

-Herland Forest is exploring the intersection between death care and intentional community by the creation of a natural burial permaculture forest, and a natural organic reduction facility that serves those who want to be buried on their own land.
+Herland Forest is exploring the intersection between death care and intentional community by the creation of a natural burial permaculture forest that has its own natural organic reduction facility.
 Our intentional family stewards 120 acres of forest land where we study and demonstrate sustainable systems.
 We’ve created a place where we can live a life that is close to the land with gardens, orchards, and the animals that enable us to take a greater degree of control of our lives than is possible in an urban setting.